awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-overview.md

 You can add your worker instructions using the SageMaker console while creating a labeling job\.
 If you create a labeling job using the API operation `CreateLabelingJob`, you specify worker instructions in your label category configuration file\.

 In addition to your instructions, Ground Truth provides a link to help workers navigate and use the worker portal\.
 View these instructions by selecting the task type on [Worker Instructions](sms-video-worker-instructions.md)\.

+### Declining Tasks<a name="sms-decline-task-video"></a>

+Workers are able to decline tasks\.

+Workers decline a task if the instructions are not clear, input data is not displaying correctly, or if they encounter some other issue with the task\.
+If the number of workers per dataset object \([https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-NumberOfHumanWorkersPerDataObject](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-NumberOfHumanWorkersPerDataObject)\) decline the task, the data object is marked as expired and will not be sent to additional workers\.

 ## Video Frame Job Permission Requirements<a name="sms-security-permission-video-frame"></a>